globalzon/yaamp/README.md

 	RewriteCond %{REQUEST_FILENAME} !-f
 	RewriteRule ^(.*) index.php?r=$1 [QSA]

-Recommended install folder for the stratum engine is in /var/stratum.
+The recommended install folder for the stratum engine is /var/stratum.
 Copy all the .conf files, run.sh, the stratum binary and the blocknotify binary to this folder.

 Some scripts are expecting the web folder to be /var/web.